Studying for a PhD with the EPSRC CDT in Aerosol Science:

 22. What if my Thematic Broadening Sabbatical is not in my home institution or at University of Bristol?

-You may undertake a Thematic Broadening Sabbatical (TBS) during May-July of the first year at an institution that is not your home institution.
-In many instances, this may be in a neighbouring institution allowing you to commute (The CDT will pay your travel costs).
+The Thematic Broadening Sabbatical (TBS) project during May-July of the first year is based at an institution of your choice, which may not be your home institution.
+In many instances, this may be in a neighbouring institution allowing you to commute (travel costs covered by your CDT studentship funds).
 In some instances, you may choose to undertake this short project in Bristol or Bath, in which case you can remain in your accommodation in Bristol.
 For a small number of projects, you may choose to undertake your TBS in a third institution far removed from Bristol or your home institution (e.g. if your home institution is Manchester and your TBS is in Cambridge).
 In these instances, we will help you find short-term accommodation near the institution hosting your TBS.

 23. When do I start my PhD research?